-Please note that the editorial policy also includes the mission statement, the diversity policy, and the “appendices” of terms of service, submission guidelines, and comment guidelines (all of which can found under the header About).
+Please note that the editorial policy also includes the mission statement, the diversity policy, and the “appendices” of terms of service, submission guidelines, and comment guidelines.

 Editorial Team’s Role

 An editorial team, consisting of editorial staff and guest content editors (who are chosen for each thematic journal issue based on expertise in given theme), manages and oversees all publication.
 Guest content editors will help ensure accuracy and soundness of argument in each article; articles given specific review by outside experts will be noted.
 If an author is interested in peer-review, he or she should make an explicit request.
 While Unbound cannot guarantee peer-review, we will do our best to accommodate the request and needs of the author.

 Unbound editors reserve the right to edit and shorten submissions as necessary particularly with sermons.
 If we make significant alterations (as determined by the editing staff), we will consult with the writer or creator.
 Illustrations added by the editors will be distinguished from those chosen by the authors.